-Liquid anaerobic digestion is an ideal process for treatment of food processing waste, which includes organic material, sugars, oils or fats.
-Our anaerobic treatment process converts the volatile solids into biogas to generate renewable energy.
-Clearfleau systems can be integrated with existing treatment systems and are fully bio-secure as the import of additional materials to supplement the biogas potential is not required.
+Liquid anaerobic digestion is an ideal process for treatment of food processing residues, including sugars, oils or fats, converting volatile solids into biogas to generate renewable energy.
+Clearfleau systems can be integrated with existing treatment systems.
+An important reference plant in the food sector is on the Nestlé confectionery site at Fawdon.

 - Reduced costs for sewer discharge and off site waste disposal